uvarc/rc-website/content/userinfo/globus.md

 ## Access Existing UVA Endpoints

-To use and access UVA Managed Endpoints via Globus, please contact hpc-support@virginia.edu.
+To use and access UVA Managed Endpoints via Globus, please [submit a ticket](https://uvarc.io/support).
 Your account must have a Globus profile set up by UVA system administrators.
 The official UVA managed endpoints are:

 * `uva#main-DTN` - generally available; maps to Rivanna home directories, scratch, etc.
 * `uva#ivy-DTN` - available to Ivy secure platform users, for moving files into secure storage.